feiju12138/idea-hex-support/README.md

 - All editing actions live on the top toolbar: Save, Save As, Reload, Undo/Redo, Copy/Cut/Paste Before/Paste After, Insert 1/N Zeros Before/After, Fragment Export, and Fragment Import at File Head/Tail/After Selection.
 - Configurable bytes per row.
 Very large files automatically raise the minimum bytes per row so the Swing table can scroll to the real end of the file.
 - Go To Offset (Ctrl+G) accepting hex (`0x...`) or decimal.
-- Find / Replace bar (Ctrl+F / Ctrl+R) with a paired ASCII string field that converts to hex bytes via ISO-8859-1 1:1 mapping.
+- Find / Replace bar (Ctrl+F / Ctrl+R) with a paired ASCII string field that converts to hex bytes using the file's detected charset (follows the IDE File Encoding setting, so multi-byte text like CJK is supported).
 Replace, Replace All, Delete, Delete All, Zero, and Zero All operate on the active match or every match.
 - Multi-selection editing: Ctrl+click adds non-contiguous selections, Shift+arrows/click extends, Esc clears.
 Typing a hex char broadcasts to all selected cells.
 Ctrl+C/Ctrl+V copy and paste per same-row group.
 Ctrl+Shift+I inverts the selection.
 - Undo/Redo (Ctrl+Z / Ctrl+Shift+Z) with full history.
 - Save writes back to the original file via VFS; Save As writes to a chosen path; Fragment Export writes only the selected bytes; Fragment Import inserts another file's content at the head, tail, or after the current selection.